 A conference is more than just the convention center.
 Most professionals are invited to dozens of conferences a year and have to choose the most desirable and convenient events to attend.
-The content and networking is invaluable, but what often sways a decision to attend is the conference location.
+The content and networking are invaluable, but what often sways a decision to attend is the conference location.
 If the exact same conference is held in a small, rural location or a thriving city with great culture, more people will likely want to attend the latter.

 Cities can start to run together on the conference circuit.
 Stand out by adding local culture to your event.
 Host your next conference in a location that offers attendees more than just a meeting space and a hotel bed.